 Section Synopsis

-Pages: 232-234The document outlines the potential impacts of the Deep Geological Repository project on vegetation, riparian, and wetland environments across all project phases.
-It identifies various pathways of change, including physical clearing, air emissions, and hydrological alterations.
-While acknowledging that residual adverse effects are certain due to site clearing, the proponent classifies the overall risk as low.
-This conclusion is based on the implementation of standard mitigation measures, the regional abundance of similar ecosystems, and the commitment to avoid sensitive species like black ash and wild rice where practicable.
+Pages: 232-234The document outlines the potential impacts of the Deep Geological Repository (DGR) project on vegetation, riparian, and wetland environments.
+It identifies various pathways of change, including site clearing, altered drainage, and air emissions.
+While the project acknowledges that residual effects are certain (high likelihood), it classifies the overall risk as 'low' because the degree of impact is deemed 'negligible' due to the regional abundance of these ecosystems and the application of standard mitigation measures and ALARA principles.

 Community Assessment Narrative